Wondering what blubs to plant this fall for spring flowers? Here are the best fall bulbs to plant for spring blooms that survive winter!

 I decided on these White Emperor tulips for the front of our house.
 And then for our flower farm, La Belle Epoque Bright Mix and Apricot Parrot are amazing as cut flowers!
 Beware if you have a deer problem, they LOVE tulips and will chomp on the freshest buds.
 It’s so sad.
 The only true way to deter deer is to put up an eight-foot-high fence.

-Daffodils are possibly my favorite of the spring-blooming bulbs.
-There are thousands of varieties.
-The Double Mix are so insanely pretty and you can even find pre-made mixes that will bloom for two months straight between the different varieties.
-Best part— deer stay far away from them because of their poisonous sap.
-All animals stay away!
+Narcissus are possibly the most underrated (and my favorite) of the spring-blooming bulbs.
+There are thousands of varieties including all white, peaches and blush tones.
+Who knew right!?
+My favorites include Replete, Petit Four and British Gamble.
+This Double Mix from Eden Brothers is so insanely pretty and a great place to start as a newbie.
+I love that you can find pre-made mixes that will bloom for months on end between the different varieties included.
+Best part— deer stay far away from narcissus because of their poisonous sap.

 I’m also thinking this may be the year I add alliums to one of our beds when planting bulbs for spring this fall.
 They add depth and texture and have all different bloom times—very exciting!

 If you’ve been eyeing peonies…this is also the time to order and plant for fall.
-My all-time favorite being Jumbo Shirley Temple!
+My all-time favorite being Sarah Bernhardt!
 Keep in mind peonies are an investment in both time and money.
-Typically, you won’t see blooms for a couple years.
+Typically, you won’t see blooms for 2-3 years on newly planted bare roots.
 Year one most likely none; year two, a few; and by year three they’re amazing!

 Below I’ve listed my favorite and the easiest fall bulbs to plant now for a spring bloom.
 Scroll down for my tips to get the most gorgeous spring show!